-Melanin is produced by specialized cells (melanocytes) that are scattered among the other cells in the deepest layer of the outer layer of the skin called the basal layer.
+Melanin is produced by specialized cells called melanocytes.
+Melanocytes are scattered among other cells in the deepest layer of the outer layer of the skin (epidermis) called the basal layer.
 After melanin is produced, it spreads into other nearby skin cells.

 Pigment disorders can be widespread and affect many areas of skin, or they can be localized and affect only certain areas of the skin.
 The pigmentation changes they cause are called

 Depigmentation is complete loss of pigment.
 The skin is white.
 Widespread depigmentation occurs in vitiligo Vitiligo Vitiligo is a loss of melanocytes that causes patches of skin to turn white.
 Patches of whitened skin are present on various parts of the body.
 Doctors usually base the diagnosis on the appearance... read more .

 Hypopigmentation is an abnormally low amount of melanin.
 The skin is lighter in color than normal.
 Widespread hypopigmentation of the skin occurs in albinism Albinism Albinism is a rare hereditary disorder in which little or none of the skin pigment melanin is formed.
 The skin, hair, and eyes, or sometimes just the eyes, are affected.
 Typically, the hair... read more .
 Hypopigmentation can be caused by

 Previous injury to the skin, such as a blister, ulcer, burn, exposure to a chemical, or skin infection